Hogfeldt/ctDNAtool/README.md

 # ctDNAflow
 ctDNAflow is a tool for running workflows, based on the commands found in ctDNAtool.
-The workflows are compositions of multiple commands from ctDNAtool, and are design for ease of use.
+The workflows are compositions of multiple commands from ctDNAtool, and are designed with usability in mind.

 Usage: